Code-Institute-Submissions/milestone-project-117/README.md

 1. Went to https://github.com/.
 2. Chose the right repsitory on the left side of the page.
 3. Clicked on the settings icon.
-4. Scrolled down to the Github Pages section
+4. Scrolled down to the Github Pages section.
 5. Chose the master branch as source and pressed save.
 6. Found the link to the deployed project in the Github Pages section after a few minutes.